yogeshselvarajan/fastapi_cloud_healthcheck/README.md

 Utilizing Boto3 and Azure SDK for Python, this module allows for custom logic creation for various cloud services, including S3 buckets and Azure Blob storage.
 While it does not include built-in service checkers, it offers a straightforward framework for users to add their own, ensuring minimal dependency bloat by allowing only necessary packages.

 ## Installation
-You can install the package using either pip:
+You can install the package using pip:

 ```bash
 pip install fastapi-cloud-healthcheck